CodeLikeAGirl29/foundation-gatsby/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/codelikeagirl29/foundation-gatsby)

-This would fork `foundation-gatsby` to your Github account and start building your website on [Netlify](https://netlify.com).
-Once the deployment is done.
-Your website will be live and website address would look like **site-name.netlify.app**
+This would fork `foundation-gatsby` to your Github account and start building your website on [Netlify](https://netlify.com). → Once the deployment is done... your website will be live and website address would look like **site-name.netlify.app**

 ### Further Instructions